 Does your child have a specific fear?
-Can he sleep at night?
-Is it because of the monster under his bed?
+Can they sleep at night?
+Is it because of the monster under their bed?
 We have the best books to make your child understand their fears whether imaginative or not.

 Every child has fears, they are hardwired in us as a survival instinct.
 Many of these fears originate from the unknown; the dark, the noise outside the window, the unknown.
 These fears are exacerbated by the young child's wild imagination that makes them believe that the noise under their bed is a scary monster.